darshan106/Personal-Finance-Dashboard/README.md

 ## **Usage Instructions:**

 1. **Running the Transaction Data Generator:**
-   - Use the `generate_transactions.ipynb` notebook to create the raw transaction data file (`Transactions_2023-24.csv`).
+   - Use the `generate_transactions.py` notebook to create the raw transaction data file (`Transactions_2023-24.csv`).

 2. **Categorizing the Transactions:**
-   - Use `categorize_expenses.ipynb` to categorize the transactions into predefined categories.
+   - Use `categorize_expenses.py` to categorize the transactions into predefined categories.
 Ensure the Ollama2 local LLM is set up and running.

 3. **Visualizing the Data:**
    - Use `dashboard.ipynb` to visualize your categorized income and expenses with interactive charts and graphs.
 The dashboard will display income and expense data in a user-friendly manner.